How To Sell A Condemned House In Plano, Texas

 Step 3.
 Hire licensed professionals to repair the house.

 Step 4.
-Havit was re-inspected to obtain the “Declaration of Occupancy” certification, which confirms that the house is safe for habitation once again.
+Habitat was re-inspected to obtain the “Declaration of Occupancy” certification, confirming that the house is safe for habitation.

 Step 5.
 Ready the home for Sale.

 Your real estate professional will handle the next steps once the home is ready for occupancy.
-However, before you can sell the property, the necessary repairs must be completed.
-Be prepared for a realistic timeline, as both the repairs and the sale process could take months to finish.
+However, the necessary repairs must be completed before you can sell the property.
+Be prepared for a realistic timeline, as the repairs and the sale process could take months to finish.

 Sell ‘As-Is’ to Real Estate Investors